 - Inefficient use of resources

-Why You Need a Brand Strategy
+7 Ways You Can Succeed with a Brand Strategy

 PRODUCT FEATURES → BRAND VALUES